nollstead/Nextion-Switch/README.md

 ![NextionSwitchFront](https://github.com/nollstead/Nextion-Switch/assets/13612518/67bfbe3a-3694-4c33-a39e-566559366220)

-## Description
 A drawback of the Nextion displays is that they only include a single communication port, which is used for both communicating with your microcontroller and uploading new Nextion code using the Nextion Editor.
 This means repeatedly swapping the wires between your microcontroller and the Nextion, uploading, swapping back to test - which can be frustrating when in development mode.
 Additionally it requires a separate USB-to-Serial adapter - which just adds to the mess of connections to manage.

 This handy device solves both of those problems.
-Wire this in-line with both your Nextion and your microcontroller and it'll automatically switch those wires for you - no need to constantly remove wires.
+Wire this in-line with your Nextion, your PC, your microcontroller and separate power source and it'll automatically switch those wires for you - no need to constantly remove wires.

 ## Features